 Which Airport for Marbella?

 Marbella does not have its own airport.
-The closest airport for Marbella is Malaga airport.
-The distance between Marbella and Malaga airport is around 50 kilometers.
+The closest airport for Marbella is Malaga Airport.
+The distance between Marbella and Malaga airport is around 50 km.

 How do you get from Malaga airport to Marbella?
 There are a few options:

 If you’re renting a car, you can pick it up directly at the airport and then head to Marbella via the AP-7 (tolls payable – see above) or via the A7.
 The journey will take under an hour, depending on your destination.